anwylg/portfolio/README.md

 # Anwyl Gabutero
-> Modul 1-8 are inspired by Google.
-Please visit this [link](https://www.coursera.org/google-certificates/cybersecurity-certificate) for further information.
-More are to come, stay tuned!

-> Please make sure you include the original MIT license.

 ## About Me
 Welcome to my GitHub portfolio!
 Here, you'll find a collection of my work in cybersecurity, programming, and IT-related projects.
 From Python scripts and Linux-based solutions to security monitoring setups using SIEM tools like Splunk, I showcase my skills and passion for learning.
 I continuously update this portfolio as I expand my expertise and take on new challenges in the cybersecurity space.
 Feel free to explore my repositories to see how I tackle real-world problems and apply my knowledge to strengthen security and improve systems.